-Publish to Power BI from Excel 2016
+Publish to Power BI from Microsoft Excel

-- You cannot publish an empty workbook or a workbook that doesn’t have any Power BI supported content.
+- You cannot publish an empty workbook, or a workbook that doesn’t have any Power BI supported content.

 - You cannot publish encrypted or password protected workbooks, or workbooks with Information Protection Management.

 - Publishing to Power BI requires modern authentication be enabled (default).
 If disabled, the Publish option is not available from the File menu.

 To publish your Excel workbook, in Excel, select File > Publish and select either Upload or Export.

 If you Upload your workbook to Power BI, you can interact with the workbook just as you would interact using Excel Online.
 You can also pin selections from your workbook onto Power BI dashboards, and share your workbook, or selected elements, through Power BI.

 If you select Export, you can export table data and its data model into a Power BI dataset, which you can then use to create Power BI reports and dashboards.

 Local file publishing